ezl/tapwater-old/wp-content/plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 7.3.0-dev.7 =

+(2020/04/30) Added a new WPSSO Metadata for WooCommerce add-on.

+= 7.2.0 =

+(2020/04/28) Added a new 'wpseo_frontend_presenters' filter to disable Open Graph, Twitter, and Schema markup in Yoast SEO v14.0.

+= 7.1.0 =

+(2020/04/25) The "Import Yoast SEO Social Meta" feature module (Advanced Settings page) now reads image IDs instead of image URLs.
+Fixed a conflict when both a custom Image ID and Image URL were provided for the same option.

+= 7.0.1 =

+(2020/04/19) Added a fallback to the full size image if the requested image size is uncropped and one side matches the image size.
+Fixed a possible error notice when the WordPress `image_make_intermediate_size()` function returns false.

+= 7.0.0 =

+(2020/04/17) Added taxonomy names to the SSO &gt; Advanced Settings &gt; Editing Pages &gt; Add Document SSO Metabox option.
+Deprecated the WPSSO Social Sharing Buttons (aka WPSSO SSB) add-on.

 = 6.28.0 =

 (2020/04/06) Updated "Requires At Least" to WordPress v4.2.
 The WebSite Organization Schema Type option is now fixed to "Organization" (see changelog for details).